 Why did the PECARN rule perform less well in this study?

-The authors offer up a number of suggestions, some of which are outlined below.
+The authors offer up several suggestions, some of which are outlined below.

-The Spanish database was of febrile infants without a source, excluding babies with respiratory symptoms, which may explain why the rates of SBI and IBI were much higher in this study than the PECARN database of febrile infants.
-So, although the PECARN rule was highly sensitive in their group of febrile infants, as in this study it may not perform so well in febrile infants without a source.
+The Spanish database contained febrile infants without a source, excluding babies with respiratory symptoms.
+This may explain why the rates of SBI and IBI were much higher in this study than in the PECARN database of febrile infants.
+So, although the PECARN rule was highly sensitive in their group of febrile infants, as in this study, it may not perform so well in febrile infants without a source.

 It’s important not to ignore this study’s limitations.
 The PECARN dataset recruited infants from multiple centres, while the registry for this study came from only one ED.
-As this study was a secondary analysis of a dataset, a power calculation wasn’t performed.
+This study was a secondary dataset analysis, so a power calculation wasn’t performed.
 Generally, a minimum of 100 cases is recommended for validating a model, but only 38 infants in this study had an IBI.

 Study bottom line

-This study showed that in the Spanish dataset of infants under 60 days with a fever without source, the PECARN rule performed less well than in the original study.
-This was especially true for infants with a short history of less than 6 hours of fever.
+This study showed that in the Spanish dataset of infants under 60 days with a fever without a source, the PECARN rule performed less well than in the original study.
+This was especially true for infants with a short history of fever of less than 6 hours.

 Clinical bottom line by Damian Roland

-In Kuppermann et al’s original 2019 study febrile infants 60 days and younger were demonstrated to be at low risk of SBIs using 3 laboratory test results: Urinalysis, Absolute Neutrophil Count (ANC), and serum procalcitonin (PCT) levels.
-The study was well designed and therefore compelling in providing a framework in which to manage these challenging presentations.
+In Kuppermann et al.’s original 2019 study, febrile infants 60 days and younger were demonstrated to be at low risk of SBIs using 3 laboratory test results: Urinalysis, Absolute Neutrophil Count (ANC), and serum procalcitonin (PCT) levels.
+The study was well designed and, therefore, compelling in providing a framework to manage these challenging presentations.
 However, with respect to knowledge translation, external validity is critical.
-The availability of PCT is a significant limiting factor to being able to show the PECARN approach could be reproduced internationally.
-While PCT is used in Europe and Australia, it’s certainly not widespread in the UK where I practice, and then it is only used routinely in a very small number of hospitals.
-This makes Velasco and colleagues’ work really important as they were able to replicate the requirements of the original study and helps answer an important question: should centres start introducing PCT into their diagnostic pathology panels?
-The results of this study will be interpreted differently by different observers as ultimately the question is of risk tolerance.
-Personally, a 10% false-negative rate (if this is indeed the case) for an outcome that could result in long term disability feels uncomfortable.
-Counselling a parent that they could return home without treatment knowing this would probably be quite challenging.
-I am not sure many departments would be rushing to buy point of care PCT.
+The availability of PCT is a significant limiting factor to showing that the PECARN approach could be reproduced internationally.
+While PCT is used in Europe and Australia, it’s certainly not widespread in the UK, where I practice, and it is only used routinely in a very small number of hospitals.
+This makes Velasco and colleagues’ work really important as they were able to replicate the requirements of the original study, which helps answer an important question: Should centres start introducing PCT into their diagnostic pathology panels?
+The results of this study will be interpreted differently by different observers as, ultimately, the question is of risk tolerance.
+Personally, a 10% false-negative rate (if this is indeed the case) for an outcome that could result in long-term disability feels uncomfortable.
+Counselling a parent that they could return home without treatment, knowing this would probably be quite challenging.
+I am not sure many departments would rush to buy point-of-care PCT.

 **post blog addendum 1st September 2020**

-While this blog was in post production phase Kuppermann and colleagues have released further data on implementing their original predictive rule.
-This work has been summarised by Dr. Kuppermann below (click on to go to the original thread) and provides useful context to the discussion about external validity and implementation – DR.
+While this blog was in the post-production phase, Kuppermann and colleagues released further data on implementing their original predictive rule.
+Dr. Kuppermann has summarised this work below (click on to go to the original thread), which provides useful context to the discussion about external validity and implementation—DR.